cyamato/SyslogPro/docs/docco/README.md

     });
   }
   /**
-   * send a RFC5424 formated message.
-Returns a promise with the formated
+   * send a RFC5424 formatted message.
+Returns a promise with the formatted
    *    message that was sent.
 If no server connection was defined when the
-   *    class was created a defualt Syslog connector will be used.
+   *    class was created a default Syslog connector will be used.
    *    @see SyslogPro~Syslog
    * @public
-   * @param {string} msg - The unformated Syslog message to send
+   * @param {string} msg - The unformatted Syslog message to send
    * @param {object} [options] - Options object
    * @param {number} [options.severity=7] - An array of structure
    * @param {number} [options.colorCode=36] - The ANSI color code to use if
-   * @returns {Promise} A Syslog formated string acording to the selected RFC
+   * @returns {Promise} A Syslog formatted string according to the selected RFC
    * @throws {Error} A standard error object
    */
   send (msg, options) {